-Keeping up with the metagame is almost a must if you’re looking to climb up League of Legends’ ranked ladder.
+Keeping up with the metagame is a must if you’re looking to climb up the League of Legends ranked ladder.
 Each balance patch can shift the champion power rankings and some characters may fall behind the rest of the competition.
 While it’s still possible to master them and carry your team, you’ll spend far more effort trying to get to the top.

 Knowing the worst-performing champions in League can be a double-edged sword.
 You’ll likely build a better champion pool by avoiding the underperformers, but it may also cause you to tilt when someone on your team picks them.

 While Riot Games doesn’t share the win rates of champions, websites like OP.GG use the data from solo queue matches played at different rank tiers to find out the average win rates of all champions.
 The champs with the lowest win rates don’t always stay at the bottom of the pack, however.
 A couple of balance patches can fix their shortcomings, and they may suddenly find themselves toward the top end of the win rate charts.

 While the following champions have been behind the competition in terms of win rates recently, that doesn’t mean they should be avoided at all costs.